WalletScrutiny/WalletScrutinyCom/_pages/about.md

 Do you own your Bitcoins or do you trust that your app allows you to use "your" coins while they are actually controlled by "them"?
 Do you have a backup?
-Do "they" have a backup, too?
+Do "they" have a copy they didn't tell you about?
 Did anybody check the wallet for deliberate backdoors or vulnerabilities?
 Could anybody check the wallet for those?

-We try to answer these questions for the main Bitcoin wallets on Android.
+We try to answer these questions for Bitcoin wallets on Android.

 Read about [our methodology](/methodology/) to understand in more detail or just see what we have to say about your wallet: